• Skip to primary navigation

 Using Photoshop Groups/Layers to Create Placeholders

-Using something Photoshop, you’d create a canvas at the exact size, with a solid colour background.
+• Using Photoshop, you’d create a canvas at this 700 x 400 with a solid colour background

-Each image would be organised into properly-named layers and groups (home, about, services, contact etc) with a view to pasting in the real images once they’re received.
+• Organise images into correctly-named layers and groups (home, about, services, contact etc) with a view to pasting in the real images once they’re received

-Create a draft WordPress post/page and use the corresponding 4 digit post ID from the URL.
+• Create a draft WordPress post/page and get the 4 digit post ID from the URL

 So if I was creating an image for the Services webpage, I’d get the post ID and add that to the correct image in Photoshop.